Great grilled pizza begins with a perfect crust and here's the recipe to get it done.

 3) First rise/fermentation.
 Dump the dough out of the bowl onto a clean table and with clean dry hands, work it gently into a ball.
 Clean the bowl and pour 1 tablespoon of oil into it and spread it all over all surfaces with your hands so it won't stick to the bowl.

 4) Put the dough back in the bowl.
 There should be room enough in the bowl for it to more than double in size without peeking above the rim.
 Get a clean cloth or kitchen towel, make it thoroughly wet with warm water, then wring out most of the water.
 Cover the bowl with the towel, but make sure it is not touching the dough.

-5) Turn the oven on high for one minute only, then turn it off.
+5) Fire up.
+Turn the oven on high for one minute only, then turn it off.
 You are just trying to warm the oven to about 90°F so the yeast will grow.
 Now put the bowl covered with the towel in the oven and set a timer for 1 hour.
 Here's where the magic happens.
 As soon as the yeastie beasties got mixed into the dough, they began to chow down, producing carbon dioxide gas and alcohol.
 There's not a lot of alcohol, but there is enough CO2 to make the dough double in size in about an hour and smell like a brewery.
 That's the part I like.

 6) Proof.
 You can make crust now if you are in a hurry, but 12 to 24 hours of aging, called proofing, really improves its flavor and browning on the bottom.
 The difference is noticeable.
 My wife makes her dough the night before, transfers it to another bowl with a tight cover, then puts it in the fridge for tomorrow night's dinner.
 A good tight cover keeps the dough from drying out, so even a plate on the bowl will work.
 You can use plastic wrap, but believe it or not, that stuff allows air in and out.